 Sounds good, right.
 But is it.

 The rules does allow Internet providers to engage in "reasonable network management," meaning they can take steps to regulate traffic and congestion over their connections.
-For example, mobile Internet providers won't be allowed to block access to Skype -- a popular Internet phone service -- from your iPhone, or Blackberry.
-But they could significantly slow down bandwidth to the program or charge more for people who use it.
+For example, mobile Internet providers won't be allowed to block access to Skype -- a popular Internet phone service -- from your iPhone

 Well make no mistake: The free-flowing Internet as we know it could very well become history.
 Network owners say they want a "tiered" Internet.
 If you pay to get in the top tier, your site and your service will run fast.
 If you don't, you'll be in the slow lane.